ryanmcnally93/torquay-sunday-league/testing.md

 | Datepicker input | Opens Datepicker | Clicked on datepicker input field | Datepicker opened | Pass |
 | Search button | Doesn't allow no data to be entered | Clicked on button with no data entered | Message opened, did not POST | Pass |
 | Search button | Returns correct results when date entered | Entered dates with no matches and with some matches | Correct response | Pass |

+This readme.md was spellchecked using the spell checker extension for Chrome.